Christy-cyber/Credit_Risk_Analysis/README.md

 ## Results

-All models showed extremely low precision (< 0.08) high risk loans.
-Recall for high risk loans ranged form   ...
+All models showed extremely low precision (< 0.08) for high risk loans.
+Recall for most high risk loans ranged from 0.59 to 0.67, except for the Easy Ensemble AdaBoost Classifier where recall was 0.91.
+F1 scores for high risk loans ranged from 0.01 to 0.14 across the models tested.
+For low risk loans, precision was found to be 1.00 for all models tested but recall ranged from 0.43 to 0.65 for those where data were oversampled, undersampled, or a combinatorial approach was used.
+Recall when using the Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier was much improved at 0.91 and 0.94, respectively.
+F1 scores for low risk loans ranged from 0.60 to 0.97.
+Balanced accuracy scores ranged from 0.51 to 0.925.
+Individual results were as follows:

 - Naive Random Oversampling.
 The balanced accuracy score was 0.637.
 Precision and recall for high risk loans were 0.01 and 0.62, respectively.
 F1 for high risk loans was 0.02.
 Precision and recall for low risk loans were 1.00 and 0.65, respectively.
 F1 for low risk loans was 0.79 (Fig. 1).